raulbalanza/xhareClient/README.md

 ### Tray icon

-**Note** that for the Flameshot icon to appear in your tray area, you should have a systray software installed.
+**Note** that for the xhareClient icon to appear in your tray area, you should have a systray software installed.
 This is especially true for users who use minimal [window managers](https://wiki.archlinux.org/index.php/window_manager) such as [dwm](https://dwm.suckless.org/).
 In some [Desktop Environment](https://wiki.archlinux.org/index.php/Desktop_environment) installations (e.g Gnome), the systray might be missing and you can install an application or plugin (e.g [Gnome shell extension](https://extensions.gnome.org/extension/1503/tray-icons/)) to add the systray to your setup.
-It has been [reported](https://github.com/flameshot-org/flameshot/issues/1009#issuecomment-700781081)) that icon of some softwares, including Flameshot, does not show in [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator).
+It has been [reported](https://github.com/flameshot-org/flameshot/issues/1009#issuecomment-700781081)) that icon of some softwares, including xhareClient, does not show in [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator).

 Alternatively, in case you don't want to have a systray, you can always call Flameshot from the terminal.
 See [Usage section](#usage).